Board of Directors

 Ian Smith

 Ian Smith works as a software engineer in San Francisco.
-His other projects include elevatoralerts.com, using public transit APIs to provide a better user experience for disabled riders.
-He studied Computer Science at MIT and Linguistics at Gallaudet University.
-He is Deaf and a wheelchair user.
+Their other projects include elevatoralerts.com, using public transit APIs to provide a better user experience for disabled riders.
+Ian studied Computer Science at MIT and Linguistics at Gallaudet University.
+They are Deaf and a wheelchair user.

 Advisory Board